 gin our next chapter.
 You can call whoever you’re close with.
 Take a road trip.
 Heck, when we had our house fire, I told Matt that I needed to get away and a week later I had a few days in Ireland booked.
 It’s the same scenario when our first round failed and Matt booked us a trip to the spa.
 It doesn’t have to be expensive.
 Take a day trip or the weekend and head to the beach (or lake …whatever is within driving distance).
 Do something for you.
 I’ve always had a selfish day following disaster and then came back to my partner and worked through it together.

 Find what you enjoy and make a list.
 Also, come up with a list of stuff you would enjoy doing on a day when infertility is overwhelming you and you need to take a step back.
 You’ll be glad you have it ready to go on your bad days.

 Like me, there are a lot of women struggling with infertility and finding a community (they are all over Facebook) can be unbelievably helpful.
 Not only can they share their journey with you, they can give you advice on protocols to suggest to your doctor or let you in on the questions they’ve asked that they have found most useful.
 It’s also nice to rant to women who understand what you’re going through.
 If you don’t feel comfortable reaching out to total strangers, feel free to reach out to me.
 I’m always here if anyone wants to talk/text.
 I don’t have all the answers but I have a shoulder you can lean on when it all becomes too much.

 Honestly, I’m not 100% certain.
-3 Failed IVF cycles and our doctor doesn’t recommend another round of IVF, unless we feel we need closure.
+Multiple IVF cycles and our doctor doesn’t recommend another round of IVF, unless we feel we need closure.
 We’re currently weighing our options to figure out what’s next.
 Stay tuned 😉